tohidbinazam/useInput-package/README.md

 # V-Tex Input

-`A useful react hook to handle any type of input data`
+`A useful react hook to handle any type of input data just with an event`

 ## Getting started